Syracuse Orange: Carmelo Anthony Basketball Center

 The name comes from Syracuse basketball star, Carmelo Anthony, who donated $3 million to the project.
 Anthony played one year with the Orange, the 2002–2003 season, in which he helped the program win its only NCAA Championship.
 It's a college basketball practice facility located in Syracuse, New York.
 The facility opened September 24, 2009.
 Both the men's and women's basketball teams for Syracuse University use the center.
 The facility houses two practice courts, locker rooms and office facilities for the men's and women's basketball programs at Syracuse.
 It is located on the north side of Manley Field House, in between the Roy Simmons Sr. Coaches Wing and the Comstock Art Facility.

 Tennity Ice Skating Pavilion

 Home of the NCAA Division I Syracuse University ice hockey programs playing in the College Hockey America conference.
 Named for donors Marilyn and Bill Tennity, the Pavilion opened in October 2000.

 Drumlins Country Club

 Owned by Syracuse University, the Drumlins Country Club, 800 Nottingham Road, DeWitt, New York, operates a private, 18-hole golf course; a public, 18-hole golf course; indoor tennis courts; and other facilities.
 The tennis courts are home of the Syracuse University's women's tennis team.

+SU Soccer Stadium

+The SU Soccer Stadium is a 1,500 seat soccer-specific stadium that is home to the Syracuse Orange men's and women's soccer programs.
+The stadium opened in 1996 and is located behind the Manley Field House.
+The Hookway Fields Complex is a large practice facility with seven grass practice fields for training.
+The complex was completed in 2004 and is located near the soccer stadium.